jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 Over the past 8 months, my team and I have been engaged with a large ISV to help build and run a cloud native platform on top of Microsoft Azure.
 The same platform can also run on-premises and on other public clouds.
 Building a platform that targets multiple clouds is not an easy task.
 It's a trade off between going with full managed 1st party technologies (most of the time available as PaaS/SaaS, so easy to use / operate), and cross-platforms technologies coming from the [cloud-native landscape](https://landscape.cncf.io/).
 The ultimate goal is to abstract the underlying platform from your end users (applications developers and operators), but also make sure you do not take any architecture decision that could be influenced by how you designed something on another cloud or on-premise.

 In this article, I will share some learnings and thoughts about different items that might be useful for you if you are starting on such a project, so you can get the best of Microsoft Azure to build cloud native platform for your company application developers and operators.
+I will not detail everything about the implementation itself, but stay at the architecture overview level of the discussion.
+That's being said, the following contains a lot of external links to specific topics, if you want to go deeper into each of them.

 <!--more-->